Pips Answer for Friday, January 2, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2026-01-02
+NYT Pips easy answer for 2026-01-02

-Answer for 2026-01-02
+Complete answer for 2026-01-02 (Easy)

 When I sat down to tackle the January 2nd puzzles, I started with my usual routine of looking for the 'anchors'—those spots where only one possible number can fit.
 In the Easy puzzle, the sum region at (1,0) with a target of 0 was my starting point.
 Since pips can't be negative, (1,0) had to be 0.
 This immediately pointed me toward the [0,0] domino.